2021 Holiday Program Header (10 x 3.333 in).png

 • We strongly encourage you to include at least one relevant book because of our belief that reading is good for all children/youth and many kids in foster care have limited access to libraries and books in general.
 Here are some good ideas to start with.

 • Gifts can not be fully wrapped!
-There are other creative ways that allow us to fairly easily “see” the gifts such as using small gift bags inside of a large duffel bag or adding tissue paper/ribbons to the outside of a piece of luggage.
-It is HIGHLY RECOMMENDED THAT gifts are contained in a piece of luggage, duffel bag, plastic “Rubbermaid style” tote, laundry basket or other reusable storage container.
-This allows us to simultaneously address the national issue of children in foster care carrying their belongings in trash bags from place to place.
-PLEASE DO NOT PACKAGE GIFTS IN LARGE PAPER GIFT BAGS (smaller gift bags inside a piece of luggage, tote or duffel are allowable).
+There are other creative ways that allow us to “see” the gifts such as using small gift bags inside of a large duffel bag or adding tissue paper/ribbons to the outside of a piece of luggage.
+It is HIGHLY RECOMMENDED that gifts are contained in a piece of luggage, duffel bag, plastic “Rubbermaid style” tote, laundry basket or other reusable storage container.
+This allows us to simultaneously address the issue of children in foster care carrying their belongings in trash bags from place to place.
+PLEASE DO NOT PACKAGE GIFTS IN LARGE PAPER GIFT BAGS (smaller gift bags inside a piece of luggage, tote or duffel are fine).

 • Prior to delivering your gifts, it would be incredibly helpful if you would print out and complete this inventory list.
 This helps social workers know what is included in the gift to the child and saves them time of going through the gift prior to giving to the child.
 Don’t feel like you have to write every single thing included in the gift however marking the most important things would be great along with including any special notes about the gift.
 Please place this document at the top of the gifts so that we can easily find.